-2.1 Dynamical systems In a dynamical system we observe the world as a function of time.
-We express our observations as numbers and record how they change with time; given sufficiently detailed information and understanding of the underlying natural laws, we see the future in the present as in a mirror.
+2.1 Dynamical systems

+In a dynamical system we observe the world as it evolves with time.
+We express our observations as numbers and record how they change; given sufficiently detailed information and understanding of the underlying natural laws, we see the future in the present as in a mirror.
 The motion of the planets against the celestial firmament provides an example.
-Against the daily motion of the stars from East to West, the planets distinguish themselves by moving among the fixed stars.
+Against the daily motion of the stars from East section 1.3 to West, the planets distinguish themselves by moving among the fixed stars.
 Ancients discovered that by knowing a sequence of planet's positions-latitudes and longitudes-its future position could be predicted.